 Some types of chronic lymphocytic leukemia do not require immediate treatment.
 Patients that feel well, have no or mild symptoms, and whose blood cell counts are only slightly abnormal can be regularly monitored by their doctor for months or years until the illness changes and treatment is considered necessary.
 This is called "watch and wait," "active surveillance," or "watchful waiting."

 Evidence shows treating the disease in the early stages doesn’t offer any benefit to the patient.
 This approach also spares patients from unwanted effects of treatment, with some even avoiding treatment altogether.
-Learn more about watch and wait.

 Clinical trials available at some medical centers may give eligible patients access to promising treatments not widely available.
 For more information on clinical trials, visit our Clinical Trials webpage.